Charlotte, North Carolina: Sports

-Charlotte is home to the Carolina Panthers of the National Football League (NFL), the Charlotte Hornets of the National Basketball Association (NBA), and Charlotte FC of Major League Soccer (MLS).
+Charlotte is home to the Carolina Panthers of the National Football League (NFL), the Charlotte Hornets of the National Basketball Association (NBA), Charlotte FC of Major League Soccer (MLS) and the Carolina Chaos of the Premier Lacrosse League.
 The Panthers have been located in Charlotte since the team's creation in 1995, and the current Hornets franchise has been located in Charlotte since its creation in 1988 (with the exception of the 2002-03 and 2003-04 seasons).
 The Panthers and Charlotte FC play their home games in Bank of America Stadium, while the Hornets play in the Spectrum Center.
-The Panthers have won six division titles from (1996, 2003, 2008, 2013, 2014, 2015) and two NFC championships in 2003 and 2015.
+The Panthers have won seven division titles from (1996, 2003, 2008, 2013, 2014, 2015, 2025) and two NFC championships in 2003 and 2015.
 Carolina has reached the Super Bowl twice but has been unsuccessful in both losing to the New England Patriots in Super Bowl XXXVIII in 2004 and against the Denver Broncos in Super Bowl 50 in 2016.
 The original Hornets NBA franchise was established in 1988 as an expansion team, but it relocated to New Orleans, Louisiana in 2002 after animosity grew between the team's fans and principal owner George Shinn.
 The NBA quickly granted Charlotte an expansion franchise following the departure of the Hornets and the new franchise, the Charlotte Bobcats, began to play in 2004.
 The team retook the Hornets name when the New Orleans–based team renamed itself the New Orleans Pelicans in 2013.
 The name change became official on May 20, 2014.
 On the same day, the franchise reclaimed the history and records of the original 1988–2002 Hornets.
 MLS awarded its expansion team to Charlotte in 2019, which began play as Charlotte FC in 2022.

 Charlotte is represented in professional ice hockey by the Charlotte Checkers and in professional baseball at the Triple-A level by the Charlotte Knights.
 Since 1999, the Knights has been the Triple-A Affiliate of the Chicago White Sox.